CloudwickShared/AWSsessions/WEBSITE.md

 ```
 aws s3 cp index.html s3://<bucket-name>/index.html
+# alternatively, you can use
+# aws s3 sync . s3://<bucket-name>
+# to copy all files in the current directory

 aws s3 website s3://<bucket-name> --index-document index.html
 ```

 ## Test

 That's it done!
-You can go to the url http://<bucket-name>.s3.amazonaws.com and see the page live on the public Internet.
+You can go to the url http://<bucket-name>.s3-website-eu-west-1.amazonaws.com and see the page live on the public Internet.

 ## Teardown